 During slavery, Black people had very limited access to skin or hair care products.
 Despite these limitations, they used natural ingredients such as shea butter, palm oil, and home remedies to take care of their skin and hair.
 These practices were passed down from one generation to another and formed the basis of modern Black skincare regimens.

-Born in 1869, Annie Malone she is one of the earliest known Black business women in the skincare industry.
+Born in 1869, Annie Malone is one of the earliest known Black businesswomen in the skincare industry.
 Her company, Poro Products, specialized in haircare and skincare products tailored to Black consumers.
-Malone’s success enabled her to establish a successful business, training thousands of women as Poro agents and giving them financial freedom, according to the National Museum of African American History and Culture.
+Malone’s success enabled her to establish a thriving business, training thousands of women as Poro agents and giving them financial freedom, according to the National Museum of African American History and Culture.

 Madam C.J.
 Walker, a former Poro agent, built on the achievements of Malone.
-She created her own line of hair and skincare products and became the first Black female millionaire in the United States.
-Walker’s focus was not only on her products, but on empowering Black women.
-She conducted workshops, conventions and training sessions with the aim of teaching women about financial stability.
+She created her own line of hair and skin care products for Black women and became the first Black female millionaire in the United States.
+Walker’s focus was not only on her products but on empowering Black women.
+She conducted workshops, conventions, and training sessions with the aim of teaching women about financial stability.

 The Middle of the 20th Century: Living in Segregation and Lack of Representation

-During the mid-20th century while the Civil Rights Movement was in full swing, beauty and skincare became a way of protesting and loving oneself.
-This period also saw the birth of other Black-owned beauty companies and businesses, including those that were owned by Black entrepreneurs like Anthony Overton.
-The first generation of Black dermatologists, including Dr. John A. Kenney Jr. and Dr. Theodore K. Lawless, made their mark during this time.
+During the mid-20th century, while the Civil Rights Movement was in full swing, beauty and skincare became a way of protesting and loving oneself.
+This period also saw the birth of other Black-owned beauty companies and businesses, including those launched by Black entrepreneurs like Anthony Overton.
+The first generation of dermatologists for Black skin, including Dr. John A. Kenney Jr. and Dr. Theodore K. Lawless, made their mark during this time.

-Dr. Lawless, a dermatologist and philanthropist, focused on treating skin disorders that affect the Black community.
-As a renowned skin specialist, his work focused on conditions like leprosy, syphilis, and other skin diseases, as well as pioneering the use of radium to treat cancer.
+Dr. Lawless, a dermatologist and philanthropist, focused on treating Black skin conditions that disproportionately affect our community.
+As a renowned skin specialist, his work tackled issues like leprosy, syphilis, and other skin diseases, as well as pioneering the use of radium to treat cancer.

 BlackLove.com Related Articles: